Engee documentation

 Notebook

-The purpose of this demonstration is to show the different possibilities of data visualisation, including time-based data visualisation.
+The purpose of this demonstration is to show the various possibilities

-Let's start by reading the recorded data from a CSV file.
+Let's start by reading the recorded data from the CSV file.

 In [ ]: